akshata29/agents/deep_research_app/docs/ARCHITECTURE.md

     └── Credits
 ```

-This architecture provides a **complete, scalable** foundation for building multi-agent applications with the Magentic Foundation Framework! 🚀
+This architecture provides a **complete, scalable** foundation for building multi-agent applications with lightweight Microsoft Agent Framework utilities! 🚀